dikioth/autoROS/README.md

 # Tips:
 - Work on ubuntu!
 - If you get ERROR: cannot launch node of type [<some-file>.py]: can't locate node [<some-file>.py] in package [<some-pkg>] you probably need to make the file executable by calling chmod +x name_of_file.py
+- if you get an '.cfg: Permission denied' error.
+You need to make the .cfg file executable by calling 'chmood +x name_of_file'
 - If you want to connect the the ros server in the RPI from your computer you need to export/set the ROS_MASTER_URI in the terminal as following:
   - WINDOWS: `set ROS_MASTER_URI=http://<your-robot-address>:<your-robot-port>`
   - UBUNTU: `export ROS_MASTER_URI=http://<your-robot-address>:<your-robot-port>`